syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export.md

 ## Exporting hierarchy grid

-Exporting a hierarchy grid in the Syncfusion ##Platform_Name## Grid component allows you to generate a PDF document that includes the master grid along with its child grids.
+Exporting a hierarchy grid in the Syncfusion ##Platform_Name## Grid control allows you to generate a PDF document that includes the master grid along with its child grids.
 This feature is useful when you need to export hierarchical data with its related details.

 To achieve this, you can customize the exporting behavior by using the `pdfExportProperties.hierarchyExportMode` property of the Grid.